rule

 Text 21

-The thousand horses of the king of heaven were plagued by as many arrows, all quickly launched at once.
+The thousand horses of the king of heaven were assailed by as many arrows that were all quickly launched at once.

 Text 22